-Figures 3-24 through 3-26 below identify the sites to accommodate future housing, as identified in the adequate sites analysis, overlaid on demographic data using the 2018 American Community Survey 5-year Estimates.
+Figures 3-720 through 3-229 below identify the sites to accommodate future housing, as identified in the adequate sites analysis, overlaid on demographic data using the 2018 American Community Survey 5-year Estimates.

-- Figure 3-24 Newport Beach Proposed RHNA Sites, Hispanic/Latino, 2019 - Figure 3-25 Newport Beach Proposed RHNA Sites, Non-White Population 2019 - Figure 3-26 Newport Beach Proposed RHNA Sites, Low and Moderate-Income, 2019
+- Figure 3-720 Newport Beach Proposed RHNA Sites, Hispanic/Latino, 2019 - Figure 3-821 Newport Beach Proposed RHNA Sites, Non-White Population 2019 - Figure 3-229 Newport Beach Proposed RHNA Sites, Low and Moderate-Income, 2019

-Figure 3-24 shows the proposed candidate sites to meet the RHNA for Newport Beach in relation to the location of residents of Hispanic origin.
+Figure 3-720 shows the proposed candidate sites to meet the RHNA for Newport Beach in relation to the location of residents of Hispanic origin.
 These sites take into consideration access to vital goods, services, and public transportation and are therefore ideal areas for the City to focus much of its future housing growth.
 It is anticipated that accessory dwelling unit (ADU) growth, including growth for affordable ADUs, will occur in the less dense areas of the community.
-Figure 3-24 shows the following findings:
+Figure 3-7 shows the following findings:

-- 291 proposed sites to accommodate the RHNA allocation (totaling 20,999 potential units, or 94% of the total potential units) are located within block groups that have a percentage of the population that identifies as Hispanic below 20 percent. - 3 proposed sites to accommodate the RHNA allocation (totaling 153 potential units, or 1% of the total potential units) are located within block groups that have a percentage of the population that identifies as Hispanic between 20 and 40 percent. - 17 proposed sites to accommodate the RHNA allocation (totaling 920 potential units, or 4% of the total potential units) are located within block groups that have a percentage of the population that identifies as Hispanic between 40 and 60 percent. - 2 proposed sites to accommodate the RHNA allocation (totaling 188 potential units, or 1% of the total potential units) are located within block groups that have a percentage of the population that identifies as Hispanic between 60 and 80 percent.
+- 291-156 proposed sites to accommodate the RHNA allocation (totaling 20,9993,902 potential units, or 9442% of the total potential units) are located within block groups that have a percentage of the population that identifies as Hispanic below 20 percent. - 3-46 proposed sites to accommodate the RHNA allocation (totaling 153-2,229 potential units, or 124% of the total potential units) are located within block groups that have a percentage of the population that identifies as Hispanic between 20 and 40 percent. - 17-109 proposed sites to accommodate the RHNA allocation (totaling 920-3,132 potential units, or 434% of the total potential units) are located within block groups that have a percentage of the population that identifies as Hispanic between 40 and 60 percent. - 2 proposed sites to accommodate the RHNA allocation (totaling 188-75 potential units, or 1% of the total potential units) are located within block groups that have a percentage of the population that identifies as Hispanic between 60 and 80 percent.

-The data shows that the proposed candidate sites to meet the very low and low-income RHNA allocation are evenly dispersed throughout the community with an emphasis on locating units where there is a high level of access to important public services and transit.
+The data shows that the proposed candidate sites to meet the very low and low incomeCity's RHNA allocation are evenly dispersed throughout the community with pockets on concentration in the north east, central city, and north west regions.
+The analysis of the sites focused on areas with the most opportunity for growth and best ability to accommodate more housing.
+Sites were also identified with an emphasis on locating units where there is a high level of access to important public services and transit.
 The distribution of potential units does not disproportionately impact areas with larger concentrations of the Hispanic population.